volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 We should pass **initialValues** and a submission function **onSubmit** to the **useFormik** hook.

-The hook returns us all available properties (at the moment we only care about **handleSubmit** - function that is fired when the user clicks a submit button, **handleChange** - function that triggers whenever a field is changes, **values** - an object containing the current values of a form):
+The hook will return us all available properties (at the moment we are interested only in **handleSubmit** - function fired when user clicks on a submit button, **handleChange** - function fired when a field is changed, **values** - an object containing current values of a form):

 ![Formik Object](/img/screenshot-2021-03-18-at-18.44.16.png "Formik Object")

-The next step is to pass each of these to our form:
+The next step is to pass each of these elements to our form:

 ```jsx
 // ..